Friday 14th July

 They have the originality and skill to invite comparison with the most celebrated harmony duos.
 Belinda and Heidi’s powerful, deeply moving and soulful performances are infused with an honesty and empathy that will disarm the hardest of heart.
 Their latest album Shadows has earned them a place in Mojo’s Top 10 Folk Albums of 2016 for the third time and their third BBC Radio 2 Folk Award nomination for ‘Best Duo’.

-Speakers including: Kev Terry South West TUC Chair, Mary Bousted TUC President, Jane MacAlevey US organizer and others
+Speakers including: Kev Terry South West TUC Chair, Mary Bousted TUC President, Shakira Martin NUS President and others.

 The band’s reputation goes before them.
 Their passion for music is matched by their social conscience.
 The six-piece band from Glasgow want to inject a bit of Folk’n’Roll into your soul.
 The musical style of The Wakes music is influenced by Guthrie, Springsteen and Dylan but also traditional folk groups like The Dubliners and The Corries and contemporary bands such as The Clash and The Pogues.
 The Wakes’ lyrics are honest, evocative and compassionate.